axibase/atsd/api/network/README.md

 ### Line Syntax

-A command must start with a name such as `series` followed by space-separated fields each identified with a prefix, followed by `:` colon, and `name=value`.
+A command must begin with a name such as `series` followed by space-separated fields each identified with a prefix, followed by `:` colon, and `name=value`.

 ```ls
 command-name field-prefix:[field-name=]field-value